Compare any two graphics cards:

 Power Usage and Theoretical BenchmarksPower Consumption (Max TDP)

-Memory BandwidthTheoretically speaking, the Radeon R9 380 2G should perform a bit faster than the Radeon R9 M290X overall. (explain)
+Memory BandwidthThe Radeon R9 380 2G should in theory perform a little bit faster than the Radeon R9 M290X in general. (explain)

-Texel RateThe Radeon R9 380 2G will be quite a bit (more or less 60%) more effective at anisotropic filtering than the Radeon R9 M290X. (explain)
+Texel RateThe Radeon R9 380 2G will be quite a bit (approximately 60%) faster with regards to anisotropic filtering than the Radeon R9 M290X. (explain)

 Please note that the above 'benchmarks' are all just theoretical - the results were calculated based on the card's specifications, and real-world performance may (and probably will) vary at least a bit.
 Price Comparison